jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.8 EmbossFilter

-Performs an emboss filter on an image, similar to a hillshade operation..
+Performs an emboss filter on an image, similar to a hillshade operation.

 *Parameters*: